Romeh/akka-persistance-ignite/README.md

 --------------
 - All operations required by the Akka Persistence journal plugin API are fully supported.
 - it support storing the tags of the events (event tagging)
-- It use Apache Ignite binary serialization for it is queries
+- It use Apache Ignite binary serialization for its queries
-- Events serialization will based into the types serializers definition in your Akka configuration
+- Events serialization will be based into the types serializers definition in your Akka configuration
 - It use apache ignite partitioned cache with default number of backups to 1 , that can be changed into reference.conf file.

 Snapshot store plugin